-One Forty Eight is a little piece of wilderness just 25 minutes from Nairobi.
+One Forty Eight (or 148 Hotel) is a little piece of wilderness just 25 minutes from Nairobi.
 This former private residence has been converted into a luxury boutique hotel filled with art and comfort, just a stone's throw away from a giraffe sanctuary and a national park.
 Learn more about this Nairobi, Kenya luxury hotel below.

 With only eight rooms, One Forty Eight is an intimate setting in the tranquil surroundings of Nairobi’s Langata suburb.
-This property was formerly an artist’s home and his work is featured among an eclectic mix of tribal and worldly accessories placed throughout the property.
+This Nairobi, Kenya luxury hotel was formerly an artist’s home and his work is featured among an eclectic mix of tribal and worldly accessories placed throughout the property.

 There is a main house with three bedrooms and a loft for children with three beds, a shower, and a television making guests feel like they are right at home.
 An open-plan living area invites you to gather around the fireplace to chat.
 The veranda is the perfect place for dining or taking in the peaceful surroundings and catching sight of a peacock wandering by.
 The master bedroom has a double bed, large walk-in closet, outdoor veranda with seating, and an en-suite with a bathtub and shower.
 The other two bedrooms have en-suites.